WPManageNinja/wpsocialninja-docs/guide/social-reviews/template-layouts-social-reviews-wp-social-ninja.md

 **Display AI Summary**: Toggle this ON to show an AI-generated summary at the top of your review section.

 **API Key Requirement**: To use this feature, you need to connect your own AI API key (for example, from OpenAI).
 Without an API key, the summarizer will not work.
-You can add your key by clicking the**“here”** link in the note.
+You can add your key by clicking the **"here"** link in the note.

 ## **Schema Snippet**

 The **Schema Snippet** feature lets you add structured data (JSON-LD) to your reviews.
-This helps search engines (like Google) understand your reviews better and may display** rich snippets** (stars, ratings, and business info) in search results.
+This helps search engines (like Google) understand your reviews better and may display **rich snippets** (stars, ratings, and business info) in search results.

 Here are the available options:

 **Enable Schema**: Turn this on to activate schema markup for your reviews.
 Once enabled, WP Social Ninja will generate schema code in the background based on your settings.

-**Business Logo**: Upload or select your** business logo**.
+**Business Logo**: Upload or select your **business logo**.
 This is included in the schema data to represent your brand in search results.

-**Business Name**: Enter your** business or organization name** exactly as it should appear in Google’s rich snippets.
+**Business Name**: Enter your **business or organization name** exactly as it should appear in Google's rich snippets.
 Example: *WP Social Ninja*.

-**Business Type**: Choose the correct** business/organization type** that best matches your brand.
+**Business Type**: Choose the correct **business/organization type** that best matches your brand.
 **Note:** Use valid schema.org types (like *Organization, LocalBusiness, Store, Restaurant, SoftwareApplication*).
 For the full list of valid types, visit [schema.org](https://schema.org?utm_source=chatgpt.com).

 **Business Phone Number:** Add a contact number for your business.
 This can be displayed in the schema so users see a verified phone number in search results.

-**Include Business Address**: If enabled, the plugin will include your** business address** in the schema.
+**Include Business Address**: If enabled, the plugin will include your **business address** in the schema.
 This is especially useful for local businesses (restaurants, salons, shops).

-**Fallback Average Rating**: If your reviews don’t have an average rating available, you can set a** default rating value** here.
+**Fallback Average Rating**: If your reviews don't have an average rating available, you can set a **default rating value** here.
 Example: If you set**4.5**, Google will use that as the average rating in search results when no rating data is available.

-**Fallback Total Rating**:Similar to the fallback average rating, this is the** total number of reviews** you want Google to recognize if your reviews don’t provide one.
+**Fallback Total Rating**: Similar to the fallback average rating, this is the **total number of reviews** you want Google to recognize if your reviews don't provide one.
 Example: If you set**10**, search engines will consider it as 10 reviews.

 **Testing Your Schema:** After configuring, you can test whether your schema is valid using Google’s [Rich Results Test](https://search.google.com/test/rich-results?utm_source=chatgpt.com).